robmarkcole/robins-hassio-config/README.md

 and restart.

 ##### Hassio config changes dont take effect
-If you edit the config and restart HA but don't see desired changes, then reboot the pi with ```hassio homeassistant reboot```.
+If you edit the config and restart HA but don't see desired changes, then reboot the pi with ```hassio host reboot```